zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ```

 After restarting both RPCAPI daemon and Test Agent daemon (all daemons if there
-are more than one of each) a batch can be started with:
+are more than one of each) a batch can be started with (using a batch file):

 ```
-$ zmb add_batch_job --profile batch --username myuser --api-key mykey --domain zonemaster.net --domain zonemaster.se --domain zonemaster.fr | jq
+$ zmb add_batch_job --profile batch --username myuser --api-key mykey --file batchfile | jq {
-{
   "jsonrpc": "2.0",
-  "result": 3,
+  "result": 4,
   "id": 1
 }
 ```